rrumale/python-fullstack-todolist/backend/backend.md

     ```
     curl -X GET http://<external_ipaddress>:8080/todolist
     or
-    open a browser to the link http://<external_ipaddress:8080/todolist.
+    open a browser to the link http://<external_ipaddress:8080/todolist
     ```
     ![](./images/Application.png " ")

     In this app,  Flask app provides end points and data from ADB.
 The GUI is rendered using https://github.com/Semantic-Org/Semantic-UI in a html templates.

-## Task 6: Configure the API Gateway (optional steps)
+## TASK 6: Configure the API Gateway (optional steps)

 A common requirement is to build an API endpoints for docker applications with the HTTP/HTTPS URL of a back-end service.
 This can be done using Oracle API Gateway service.